 For information about support groups call Allina Health Postpartum Depression Support at 612-863-4770.

 If you are wondering if you have "baby blues" or true depression, use the postpartum depression worksheet.
+Rest as much as you can.

 Left untreated, depression can affect how you care for yourself and your baby.
 This can lead to feelings of guilt and lack of confidence, which makes the depression worse.